HMS Cornwallis (1805): United Kingdom

 On 15 May 1814, Akbar recaptured Indian Lass.

 Captain Charles Bullen took command in November 1814.
 Rear-Admiral Griffiths made her his flagship on the Bermuda station in 1815.

 The court martial of captain, officers and men of Cyane for the loss of their vessel took place on board Akbar at Halifax on 28 June 1815.
 Then on 11 August Akbar and Arab captured Hannah.

+Fate

-FateAkbar was laid up at Portsmouth in December 1816, but the next year was fitted as a troopship.
+Akbar was laid up at Portsmouth in December 1816, but the next year was fitted as a troopship.
 Then between June and December 1824 she was fitted to serve as a quarantine ship for Pembroke.
 In September 1827 she was moved to Liverpool to serve as a lazaretto.
 She became a training ship in 1852 and a quarantine ship again around 1858.
 She was sold in 1862 for breaking up.